alclev/cas-paxos/README.md

 # CAS-Paxos : A cas-based Paxos consensus variant

-This library builds upon classical cas-based consensus over Remote Direct Memory Access (RDMA).
+This library builds upon abortable cas-based consensus over Remote Direct Memory Access (RDMA).
-The RDMA control plane is developed and managed by the following library: [Romulus](https://github.com/sss-lehigh/remus/tree/romulus)
+The RDMA control plane is defined in the following library: [Romulus](https://github.com/sss-lehigh/remus/tree/romulus).

 ## Usage

 Refer to script `tools/cl.sh`, which can and should be used to manage experiments and development.
 The first thing that **must** be done before running any code is to update the parameters in `config/cloudlab.conf`.
 This tells the script which machines to deploy the binary executables to.
 Then, the enviroment must be prepared using `cl.sh install-deps`.
-From here, the remaining usage is experiment-specific.
+From here, the remaining usage is application-specific.
 #### Dependencies
 - `librdmacm-dev`
 -  `ibverbs-utils `